graphql/graphql-spec/rfcs/InputUnion.md

 |----|----|----|----|----|
 | ❔ | ❔ | ❔ | ❔ | ❔ |

-### 🎯 M) Existing SDL parsers are backwards compatible with SDL additions
+### 🎯 M. Existing SDL parsers are backwards compatible with SDL additions

 Common tools that parse GraphQL SDL should not fail when pointed at a schema which supports polymorphic input types.